617076674/Reading-Notes/Spring学习之旅.md

 >> When `@Bean` methods are declared within classes that are not annotated with `@Configuration`, they are referred to as being processed in a "lite" mode.
 Bean methods declared in a `@Component` or even in a plain old class are considered to be "lite", with a different primary purpose of the containing class and a `@Bean` method being a sort of bonus there.
 For example, service components may expose management views to the container through an additional `@Bean` method on each applicable component class.
 In such scenarios, `@Bean` methods are a general-purpose factory method mechanism.

 >> Unlike full `@Configuration`, lite `@Bean` methods cannot declare inter-bean dependencies.
 Instead, they operate on their containing componnet's internal state and, optionally, on arguments that they may declare.
 Such a `@Bean` method should therefore not invoke other `@Bean` methods.
-Each such method is literally only a factory method for a particular bean reference, without any special suntime semantics.
+Each such method is literally only a factory method for a particular bean reference, without any special runtime semantics.
 The positive side-effect here is that no CGLIB subclassing has to be applied at runtime, so there are no limitations in terms of class design (that is, the containing class mey be `final` and so forth).

 >> In common scenarios, `@Bean` methods are to be declared within `@Configuration` classes, ensuring that "full" mode is always used and that cross-method references therefore get redirected to the container's lifecycle management.
 This prevents the same `@Bean` method from accidentally being invoked through a regular Java call, which helps to reduce subtle bugs that can be hard to track down when operating in "lite" mode.